JimmyDuong00/docs.ottertech/content/05 Microsoft and Azure Service OtterBytes/Azure Firewall.md

 >[!warning]
 >Deploying this service will incur costs, refer to the footnotes for pricing information from Azure [^1]

-Navigate to [[Azure Firewall Manager]] and in the Azure firewalls blade, select 'Create':
+Navigate to [[WIP Azure Firewall Manager]] and in the Azure firewalls blade, select 'Create':

 ![[Pasted image 20240717134746.png]]